Getting some self-care on a budget

 Write it down: Journaling is a great way to track your symptoms and moods to identify triggers.
 Writing about your day can help boost your memory.
 You also could journal the memorable things your kids said as a keepsake of their childhood.

 Read a book or two: Just as physical exercise helps our body, activities like reading help exercise our mind.
 Not only is reading a relaxing activity, but it also can help slow down the progression of dementia.
-Although some libraries might be physically closed right now, many of them offer e-books that can be checked out online.
 If your budget allows for a splurge, consider supporting a local bookstore by ordering books for curbside pickup or delivery.

 About the Author

 Vicki Martinka Petersen, health enews contributor, is a digital copywriter on the content team at Advocate Aurora Health.
 A former newspaper reporter, she’s worked in health care communications for the last decade.
 In her spare time, Vicki enjoys tackling her to be read pile, trying new recipes, meditating, and planning fun activities to do in the Chicago area with her husband and son.

 I always read a hot bath RAISED blood pressure.
 Has that now changed?